History of Marshfield, Massachusetts: Pilgrim Peregrine White

 An early resident of the town was Peregrine White, the first English child born in New England.
 Peregrine was born on November 20, 1620, on the Mayflower, while the ship was anchored near Provincetown on Cape Cod.
 This is where the Pilgrims moored for several weeks prior to selecting a location in Plymouth for permanent settlement.
 Peregrine was born to Pilgrim Susanna (Unknown) White and her husband Pilgrim William White.
 William died during the first winter.
 Half of the Pilgrims died that winter due to sickness, cold and starvation.

 The name "Peregrine" means "wanderer", "foreign traveler", or "pilgrim."
 After Peregrine's father died, his mother Susanna White married Edward Winslow in 1621.
 Winslow's first wife, Elizabeth Barker Winslow, also had perished that initial winter.
 Susanna was the first English bride married in New England.
 She was also the first English woman to give birth in New England.

 Pilgrims Susanna, Edward and Peregrine all settled in Marshfield, along with Susanna's older son, Pilgrim Resolved White.
 Edward Winslow adopted Susanna's two son's as his own.
 The General Court of Plimoth Colony granted Edward Winslow a large tract of land, about 1200 acre, covering much of Marshfield south of the Green Harbor River.
 This is where Peregrine was raised.

 After he married, Peregrine eventually established a successful farm.
 It was on the western bank of the South River, directly across the river from the farm of Kenelm Winslow, Edward's brother.
 Yet, Peregrine could be seen almost daily on his horse riding to see his mother Susanna at Green Harbor, with the silver buttons on his jacket twinkling in the sunlight.
 He was of high energy and described as "comely to the last."
 Peregrine became widely known for planting a great number of European fruit trees in Marshfield and other parts of the Colony.
 He held a number of offices in Marshfield and the Colony, including the office of Selectman of Marshfield.
 Peregrine also served as a lieutenant in the Colony's militia.
 He lived until age 84, passing on July 20, 1704.
 Peregrine White was much revered within the Colony as the first born.

-Peregrine White's baby cradle, the first cradle of New England births, has been lovingly preserved since 1620.
-The cradle that helped to found America can be seen today on display at Pilgrim Hall in nearby Plymouth.
+Peregrine White's baby cradle, the first cradle of New England births, has been preserved since 1620.
+The cradle can be seen today on display at Pilgrim Hall in nearby Plymouth.